genesiscommunitysuccess/docs/docs/02_database/06_helper-classes/03_write-results.md

 ## Write result

-A single catch-all type for results of a write operation when using generated repositories or RxDb.
+This is a single catch-all type for results of a write operation when using generated repositories or RxDb.

 This type has the following fields: